PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 ![PM to engineer](../images/blog/10x-engineers-do-user-interviews/pm-to-engineer.png)

 At each stage, important context is lost.
 Information flows one way, so you can’t go deeper on the important areas, and engineers lose agency in what they're building and why.
-In such an environment, speed is the only logical optimization for an engineer.

 Here's what it looks like when engineers talk directly to users: